simp/simp-doc/docs/user_guide/HOWTO/Disconnect_PuppetDB_from_Puppet_Server.rst

 ..
 Note::

-  When ``puppet`` is run on the Puppet Master again, it will reconfigure the ``puppetserver`` and ``PuppetDB`` to reconnect and restart the appropriate services.
+  When ``puppet`` is run on the Puppet master again, it will reconfigure the ``puppetserver`` and ``PuppetDB`` to reconnect and restart the appropriate services.
 If you are debugging an issue, you may want to run ``puppet agent --disable`` to prevent Puppet from resetting the system while you are